Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Every year a vacant building near our church is rented out in October and November.
 It is rented to a store that sells Halloween decorations.
 The store is packed.
 The parking lot is jammed, and cars are often lined up and down the street for several blocks.
 I have never entered the store, but by looking at the number of people packed into it, it is hard to see how they can even move through the aisles.

-Witchcraft, and the occult teachings it is wrapped up in, has grown in popularity in our society.
+Witchcraft, with its occult teaching, has grown in popularity in our society.
 It has grown rapidly because belief in the God of Scripture has declined with equal speed.
 When people refuse to believe the truths of Scripture, they fabricate a lie.
-Witchcraft is one of the many lies that the evil one has put before our culture and we see where many are carried away by its teachings: The United States Air Force now has a special chapel area for Wiccans – witches and warlocks.
+Witchcraft is one of the many lies that the evil one has put before our culture and we see where many are carried away by its teachings.
+The United States Air Force now has a special chapel area for Wiccans – witches and warlocks.
 One of the reality shows, I notice, is entitled “The Long Island Medium”, which glorifies the life and teaching of a witch.
 And I’m sure we have all noticed how decorations for Halloween are almost as extravagant and numerous as decorations for Christmas.

 Is this fascination with the occult, witches, warlocks, mediums, and the Wiccan religion brought about because mediums really have occult powers to bring back the spirits of those who have died?
 While our culture would increasingly say “Yes,” Scripture, including the passage before us, clearly says “No.”